 - New Mexico Gas Company requires that gas risers be 36 inches from a garage door or driveway.

-- New Mexico Gas Company requires that gas risers be 36 inches from an air conditioner that intakes air into the structure.
+- New Mexico Gas Company requires that gas risers must be a minimum of 10 feet from swamp coolers or any return air intake into a structure.

 - New Mexico Gas Company requires that the gas riser be located at least 36 inches to the left or 36 inches to the right of a combustion air vent.

 - The meter shall not be placed directly under a down spout due to the fact that the regulator could freeze if saturated with water during cold months.

 External release regulators are required to be 36 inches from any door.
 Large meters designed with OPSOs may be placed next to the door.
 Care should be taken to ensure that the door does not hit the meter station if the door opens outward.